 This post may contain affiliate links.
 If you click an affiliate link and make a purchase, I may earn a commission.
 Also, as an Amazon Associate, I earn from qualifying purchases.--

-You’re in a rush to pump your tire, and the gauge that’s been working fine (since forever!) just keeps on showing zero whatever you do?
+You’re in a rush to pump your tire, and the pump is not working or the gauge that’s been working fine (since forever!) just keeps on showing zero whatever you do?
 We’ve all been there!

-There are lots of common reasons why your bike pump might not be showing any pressure, including:
+There are lots of common reasons why your bike pump might not be working or showing any pressure, including:

-The bike pump is not attached, the air is not being pumped, some gauge issues, the nuzzle is detached, or there might be holes in the air hose.
+The bike pump is not attached, the air is not being pumped, some gauge issues, the nozzle is detached, or there might be holes in the air hose.

 Bicycle pumps may fail and break, but before you toss your pump in the garbage, consider the expense of replacing its components.

-6 Reasons Why Your Bike Pump is Not Showing Pressure
+6 Reasons Why Your Bike Pump is Not Working Or Showing Pressure

 1. Bike Pump is not Attached

 The improper attachment of your bicycle pump is a regular issue (source).
 You may have attached the nozzle to the valve only to have it slip off when you begin pumping.